aKabra/git_howtos/README.md

 >git fetch<br>
 >git reset --hard origin/BRANCHNAME<br>

 17) Housekeeping for a local repo.
 It often makes the .git folder much smaller.
+However, it also makes it impossible to undo accidental hard resets.
 >git gc

+18) Roll back last commit, delete it from history, and forget about all the changes in it.
+>git reset --hard HEAD~1